virtual-labs/exp-simply-supported-beam-iitd/experiment/procedure.md

 <img src="images/pr4.png"/>

-5. Click on beam to put it on the pillers.
+5. Click on beam to put it on the blocks.

 <img src="images/pr5.png"/>